 Vehicles Due for Emissions Testing During the Coronavirus (COVID-19) Outbreak

 Please be advised that the original month and day of your vehicle’s emissions due date will be restored in the next subsequent test cycle.
-The 180-day extension is being provided to you to ensure your compliance with the emission testing requirement without penalty (late fee).
+The time extension is being provided to you to ensure your compliance with the emissions testing requirement without penalty (late fee).

 Getting the Emissions Test During the Initial Reopening Phase

 During the initial outbreak, some Test Centers used discretionary caution and opted to close their businesses because of the coronavirus (COVID-19).
 However, most Test Centers are operating and have been instructed to use common sense precautions and all recommended guidelines established by the State of Connecticut and Centers for Disease Control and Prevention “CDC”.

 Some Test Centers may also be experiencing staffing shortages because of the outbreak.
 If you are planning to have the emissions test performed on your vehicle, please call the Test Center before arriving to make sure they are open for emissions testing.
 Please click here to see up-to-date Test Center closures.